13 Things You Didn’t Know About Space Travel

 Aves y estrellas/Shutterstock

-Beginning next year, it could be possible to make a cell phone call from space.
+Beginning this year, it could be possible to make a cell phone call from space.
 A German company has teamed with Nokia to build the first 4G network on the moon in 2019.
 The system will allow astronauts to send videos back home.
 Other companies are planning satellite constellations that could make the Internet available to everyone on Earth.
 And if you think that’s crazy, check out these other cool (and spooky!) facts about the moon.

 Spending time in space takes a toll